ARM9/bass/doc/architectures.md

 > Speaking of architecture-files usually refers to string files used by the Table-Architecture-Backend.

 ## Using and writing Architecture Tables
 Architecture files are simply text files that have one instruction in each line.
-This could be an function, an comment, or an token pair.
+This could be an command, an comment, or an token pair.
 Let's be honest, we read this document because we want to know more about the token pair.

 Our syntax is simple: The left side represents what you see in the assembly file, the right side is the result that you want to see as binary output.